 Before the Industrial Revolution, grammar schools, public schools and other places of formal education were mostly attended by children over the age of seven, a milestone which had been established by the philosophers of Ancient Greece, who invested that number with great significance.
 Hippocrates (c460-c370 BC), for example, divided human life into eight periods of seven years each, with the first stage being ‘small child’, and a similar scheme was adopted by Aristotle (384-322 BC).
 As the Greek education system evolved, ‘small children’ were brought up informally at home by their mothers or handed over for moral instruction to the ‘pedagogue’, a slave too old or infirm for other types of work.

-In contrast with today, the informal play that occupied most of children’s time was not invested with any educational significance, it was merely ‘childishness’.
+In contrast with modern times, the informal play that occupied most of children’s time was not invested with any educational significance, it was merely ‘childishness’.
 Aristotle and his teacher Plato were highly unusual in thinking that children’s games could be directed to educational purposes, but their ideas on this front would not be absorbed into educational practice until the modern era (1).

 However, the Enlightenment that had given birth to the Industrial Revolution also generated new thinking about child development, which would have a profound effect on education for the under-sevens.
 Several thinkers in particular set the context for the practical experiments that followed.